turtler12/Muon/README.md

 ## Usage

 Muon is only meant for optimizing >= 2D parameters, and it's not recommended for the embedding or classification head layers (this is similar to Shampoo and SOAP).
-Therefore, we need to use a backup optimizer for those parameters.
+Therefore, you need to use a backup optimizer for those other parameters.
 This implementation of Muon supports an internal AdamW backup, which will automatically be used <2D parameters and for the embedding and head of a transformer (detected by assuming these have first dim >= 10000).
 Alternately, you can explicitly filter the parameters to be optimized by the backup.